You haven’t been to L.A. if you haven’t been to these iconic spots…

 1. Griffith Observatory

-The Griffith Observatory is a must-see in L.A., which is why it’s number 1 on our list – what better way to get to know a city than to peer out at the fantastic views, including the famous Hollywood Sign?
+The Griffith Observatory is a must-see in L.A., which is why it’s number one on our list – what better way to get to know a city than to peer out at the fantastic views, including the famous Hollywood Sign?
 Come day or night, both experiences are different in their own right – telescopes are available to look at the starry sky and several exhibits can be found inside.
-Oh and another added benefit is that it’s totally free – you just have to get yourself there.
+Oh, and another added benefit is that it’s totally free – you just have to get yourself there.
 The easiest way is to take the DASH Observatory bus from Vermont / Sunset Metro Red Line Station, or alternatively, get an UBER.

 Open times: Tues – Fri (12:00 – 22:00), Saturday & Sunday (10:00 – 22:00)

 The good thing is that you can see Santa Monica and Venice in under an hour because they’re walking/biking distance apart.
 With the opening of the new Metro Rail Expo Line, there’s a direct route from Union Station in DTLA to Downtown Santa Monica.
 From there, it’s a 5-minute walk to the third street promenade, where you’ll find restaurants and all the biggest name brand shops.
 Look out for the giant Ferris wheel, located on the Santa Monica pier.
 From there you walk along the beach until you reach the Venice Boardwalk.
 During this walk, you’ll pass by Muscle Beach; aka the birthplace of the fitness boom in the US, where there are always people doing incredible gymnastics.
 You’ve reached the end of the walk once you get to the skate park, stick around for a bit and watch the talented skaters do their thing!